Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 When I saw mine beginning to change color, I researched the issue.
 I tried to prevent the change from growing worse, but it was too late.
 They were not safe to eat.

-The next time I planted them was last December, when we were still staying home to avoid contracting COVID-19.
+The next time I planted them was in December of 2020, when we were still staying home to avoid contracting COVID-19.
 As soon as the heads began forming, I used clothes pins to close the large leaves over the heads.
 Unfortunately, as the heads grew larger and larger, the clothes pins couldn't hold the leaves in place.

 Also, I had planted them too late.
 They should have been in the ground by October at the latest, but as mentioned above, our garden spot wasn't ready then.
 I knew I was taking a chance planting them so late, but did it anyway.
 It was a waste of time, effort, and money.
-This fall, 2021, I will put them in the ground at the proper time.
+This fall, 2021, I will put them in the ground at the proper time, and I will definitely look for a better method of protecting them from the sun.
 Wish me luck.